ResourceDataInc/TransportationHub/README.md

 ## Overview

 This project demonstrates the [lambda architecture](https://en.wikipedia.org/Lambda_architecture).
 Data is fed into a message queue, and consumed by a speed layer and batch processing layer simultaneously.
 Because messages are sent in batches to the batch processing layer, higher latency is introduced.
-However, the batch processing layer will contain much higher volumes of data, and can processing queries over a longer history.
+However, the batch processing layer will contain much higher volumes of data, and can process queries that run over a longer history.
 In contrast, the speed layer will process messages immediately, and make messages available to queries with much less latency.
 The speed layer does not normally retain a large volume of messages.

 ![lambda diagram](./Documentation/imgs/lambda_architecture.png)